 The haulier responsible for moving the abnormal load bears the responsibility for any problem that might be caused as a result of the abnormal load movement.

-For this reason hauliers are required to notify the County Council (and other bridge owners such as Highways England and Network Rail) in advance of any abnormal load movement and to indemnify the County Council against any problem that might occur as a result.
+For this reason hauliers are required to notify the County Council (and other bridge owners such as National Highways and Network Rail) in advance of any abnormal load movement and to indemnify the County Council against any problem that might occur as a result.

 The County Council will check any proposed route to ensure its suitability for abnormal loads.
 Hauliers should also contact the police for approval and to provide an escort where necessary.

 Legislation stipulates the days of notice required:

 - 2 clear working days for 44-80 tonnes

 - 5 clear working days for 80-150 tonnes

 - 150 tonnes and over require a special order as specified in the The Road Vehicles (Authorisation of Special Types) (General) Order 2003

 The County Council will reject a movement notification if not given enough notice.

 - or submitted on the Electronic Service Delivery for Abnormal Loads website.